 How do I choose a funeral home or cremation service provider?

-What funeral service or cremation service options do I have in Chicago?
+What funeral or cremation service options are available in Chicago?

 With the range of funeral service locations serving the Greater Chicago area, you can arrange anything from a full-service traditional funeral to a simple direct cremation service.
 You need to decide if you want a traditional funeral, something more modern like a life celebration service, or if you wish to consider cremation.